 - JLPT Official Site: General information about the test.

-- Japanese-Language Proficiency Test Official Practice Workbook: This is the first official practice workbook for the JLPT since the 2010 revision, which contains almost the same number of questions as an actual test, with questions selected from among those used in 2010 and 2011 tests
+- Japanese-Language Proficiency Test Official Practice Workbooks: Published in 2012 and Vol.2 released in 2018, these workbooks contain, for all levels, almost the same number of questions as an actual test, with questions selected from among those used in tests since the 2010 revision.

 - New Test Materials: Materials comparing the old test to the new test.